PCB Corrosion Fundamentals And How To Prevent

 The copper corrosion over a PCB is also called the PCB copper creep.
 In PCB creep or PCB corrosion the bright copper surface of the copper turns into tarnished white surface.
 The edges become powdered green and surface becomes less conductive or more resistive and leaky to the current.
 The copper corrosion grows at very negligible rate so the PCBs track complete corrosion occurs in the several months.
 This state gradually ruins the copper track and the finally product unserviceable.
 Although, in the room environment, the non-finished and unmasked PCBs’ tracks are seen working for the several years.
 Since the industry or field environment is more harsh than the room environment so the PCBA’s are more easily caught by the corrosion action.

-The PCB surface finishing treatment can provide a good resistance to corrosion.
+The PCB surface finishing treatment can provide a good resistance.
 However, there are different types of surface finish and every method is not resistive to corrosions.
 The HASL and InSn have the best resistance capability to corrosion and ImAg is the lowest to resist against the corrosion.
-On the other side to protect the vias or via barrels against the corrosion HASL and ENIG types are better, which fill the vias and protects them against corrosion, however the ENIG method is expensive relatively.
+On the other side to protect the vias or via barrels against the corrosion HASL and ENIG types are better, which fill the vias and protects them against corrosion, however the ENIG method is not cheap relatively.

 Fig. 1:- Different PCB elements ruined due to corrosion